a plate with a venison chile relleno topped with smoky tomato roja sauce, with cilantro rice and a glass of red wine.

 I made fresh blue corn masa and flour tortillas to wrap these in, and topped them with a quick and smoky simmered salsa roja made with some fresh roma tomatoes and jalapenos from the garden, sauteed onions, and a dab of mesquite-smoked butter.

 They’re great as an entree platter with rice, beans, and a small side salad.
-Serve with warm tortillas on the side and make tacos with your stuffed peppers.
-Delicious!
+Serve with warm corn or flour tortillas on the side (especially nice with fresh homemade tortillas) and make tacos with your stuffed peppers.
+Delicious!ย

-Roasting or grilling the tomatoes would have added even more depth to this sauce, but it was delicious as is and ready in less than the time it took to stuff the peppers.
+Roasting, grilling, or smoking the tomatoes would have added even more depth to this sauce, but it is absolutely delicious as-is and ready in less than the time it took to stuff the peppers.

 Venison and Queso Chile Rellenos